pooltogether/pooltogether-client-monorepo/README.md

 ### Adding New Network

-1. Update the `constants.ts` file in `pt-utilities` with values and addresses for the new network.
+1. Update the `constants.ts` file in `utilities` with values and addresses for the new network.
-2. Make sure the `usePublicClients` and `usePublicClientsByChain` hooks in `pt-hyperstructure-hooks` include the new network.
+2. Make sure the `usePublicClients` and `usePublicClientsByChain` hooks in `hyperstructure-react-hooks` include the new network.
 3. Update the `config.ts` file and ENVs for any app you want to use this new network on.
-4. Optionally add any token logo overrides in the `constants.ts` file in `pt-components`.
+4. Optionally add any token logo overrides in the `constants.ts` file in the `react-components` package.

 ---